Scotland end qualifier with 155-run win over France

 The Scots had already booked their place in next year's inter-continental final qualifier on Monday by avenging their earlier group-stage defeat by the Netherlands in Spain.

-Priyanaz Chatterji did the early damage, taking three wickets for the loss of only seven runs, with Carter also taking three for 14.
+Priyanaz Chatterji did the early damage with the ball, taking three wickets for the loss of only seven runs, with Carter taking three for 14.

-Lister, with 68 off 36 balls with five fours and three sixes, was named player of the match.
+Lister, whose innings of 36 balls included three sixes and five fours, was named player of the match.

-Victory means Scotland, with five wins from their six games, are likely to top the qualifying group on a better run rate than the Dutch, who have also already qualified ahead of their final game against Italy later on Tuesday.
+Victory means Scotland, with five wins from their six games, are likely to top the qualifying group on a better run rate than the Dutch, who have also already qualified ahead of their final game against Italy on Tuesday.

 France finish bottom with six defeats.